0xStruct/mina-anons/ui/README.md

-# Mina Anons - UI
+# Mina-anons: UI or 🎊 CLUB

 UI is built with Next.js, DaisyUI and WAGMI.
 Pinata is used for IPFS pinning.